 endwhile; endif; ?>

 You can modify and adjust the code according to your personal preferences and page style.
-In the above example, we simply tell the viewer that it is a bad link and provide them with options, such as a search box.
-You can also add a list of latest articles to entice them to continue browsing the site.
-These options are designed to guide visitors to browse other pages, rather than letting visitors turn around and leave after seeing a 404 error page.
+In the example above, we just tell the viewer that it is a wrong link and provide them with options for action, such as the search box.
+You can also add a list of latest articles to attract them to continue browsing the website.
+These options are all designed to guide tourists to browse other pages, rather than letting tourists see the 404 error page and turn around and leave.

-To make the 404 error page more user-friendly, you can use the method described above and add a creative image.
-You can also use html code in the 404.php file to make the entire page an error page.
+To make the 404 error page more friendly, you use the methods described above and add a creative picture.
+You can also use html code in the 404.php file to get the entire page is an error page.